opensearch-project/sql/docs/user/ppl/functions/datetime.rst

 Description
 >>>>>>>>>>>

-Usage: Returns a representation of the argument given as a datetime or character string value.
+Usage: Returns a representation of the argument given as a timestamp or character string value.
 Perform reverse conversion for `UNIX_TIMESTAMP`_ function.
 If second argument is provided, it is used to format the result in the same way as the format string used for the `DATE_FORMAT`_ function.
 If timestamp is outside of range 1970-01-01 00:00:00 - 3001-01-18 23:59:59.999999 (0 to 32536771199.999999 epoch time), function returns NULL.
 Argument type: DOUBLE, STRING

 Return type map:

-DOUBLE -> DATETIME
+DOUBLE -> TIMESTAMP

 DOUBLE, STRING -> STRING